switowski/portfolio/src/posts/2020/writing-faster-python-intro/index.md

 :::callout-warning

-**2022 Update**: I've started writing these articles in 2020 using Python 3.8 on a 2017 MacBook Pro with Intel CPU.
-In 2022, I switched to a new MacBook Pro with M1 CPU and decided to also switch to the latest Python 3.11 version as it offers some nice speed up improvements.
+**2022 Update**: I started writing these articles in 2020 using Python 3.8 on a 2017 MacBook Pro with Intel CPU.
+In 2022, I switched to a new MacBook Pro with M1 CPU and decided to also switch to the latest Python 3.11 version as it offers some nice speed-up improvements.

-So all the articles written after 2021 are using much faster CPython version and laptop than the initial ones.
+So all the articles written after 2021 use a much faster CPython version and newer laptop than the initial ones.
 :::

 ## Writing Faster Python